virtualagc/virtualagc/README.md

 ## AGC and DSKY Drawings

-The currently-available electrical schematics associated with the AGC and DSKY can all be found on [the electro-Mechanical page the main Virtual AGC website](http://www.ibiblio.org/apollo/ElectroMechanical.html).
+The currently-available scans of electrical schematics associated with the AGC and DSKY can all be found on [the electro-Mechanical page the main Virtual AGC website](http://www.ibiblio.org/apollo/ElectroMechanical.html).
 Each is designated by an 8-digit part number, followed by a single-character revision code (- or A, B, C, ...).
 This type of designation is retained for the CAD projects associated with the drawings.

 ## CAD System